 Warnings: Yaoi hints all around, though I suppose you can ignore them if you want.
 They're most prominent in number nine and ten (and Ciel is, obviously, older at those points.
 This jumps from past to present to future often).
 Also, there might be some ooc-ness, because I'm only on the Madame Red part of the manga, when they find out Grell is a death god.
 So there are probably miscalculations.

 Sebastian likes cats.
 They are noble, elegant, and beautiful, all while being quite adorable and intelligent.
 Young master Ciel, he's noticed, is a bit like a cat.

 1. Cats are beautiful.

 Ciel is beautiful, Sebastian cannot deny that.
-He may be a brat, and his requests are appalling (though not impossible.
-He is a demon and a butler, after all), but he is beautiful.
+He may be a brat, and his requests are often appalling (though not impossible.
+He is a demon and a butler, after all), but he is cute when young, and grows to be beautiful.
 His eyes are so large and blue that the demon butler often feels as if he could get lost in them and drown.
 His face is pale and sweetly shaped, like a heart, and his hair is so black that it tints blue, or even a deep emerald green, when the lights hit it in just the right way.

 2. Cats like to nap.

 It is appalling how quickly his young master manages to fall asleep.
 During a conversation, while he's eating, during a bath, or even (and this one causes him his current grievance) during a lesson.